azkiflay/terraform/README.md

 * Packer + Kubernetes + Docker + Terraform: Server templating of Kubernetes and Docker using Packer, followed by deployment of Kubernetes cluster using Terraform.

 # Terraform and Configuration Management
-Terraform is an IaC.
 Terraform can work with dedicated configuration management (CM) to automate infrastructure configuration.
 ## On lauch setup using shell scripts
 On launch, Terraform can be configured to create and instantiate infrastructed by running a shell script.